amankr1279/btp/README.md

     Download python code and put "train.csv" in same directory.

 * Step 3:
-    If you read the python code currently it is wroking for image_name = "5".
+    If you read the python code currently has image_name = "5".
 It can be changed for different images.

 * Step 4:
     Run the python code.
 An output text file named "voltage_for_{image_name}" is produced.